kei-ito/gulp-fun/readme.md

 ## LICENSE

-The esifycss project is licensed under the terms of the Apache 2.0 License.
+The gulp-fun project is licensed under the terms of the Apache 2.0 License.